Non-Abelian extension of the aether term and the Gribov problem: Acknowledgments

 \section{Acknowledgments}

-We thank to D. Bazeia, F. Canfora, A. Giacomini and R. F. Sobreiro for fruitful discussions.
-The work by D. R. Granado has been supported by Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq-Brazil), I. F. J. has been supported by FONDECYT grant No. 3170278 and the work by A. Yu.
-P. has been partially supported by the CNPq project No. 303783/2015-0.
+We thank D.~Bazeia, F.~Canfora, A.~Giacomini and R.~F.~Sobreiro for fruitful discussions.
+C.~P.~{F.} {was} supported by Ministry of Science and Technology (MoST) project 1087636.
+I.~F.~J. {was} supported by CAPES, project $88887.357904/2019-00$.
+The work by A. Yu.
+P. {was} partially supported by the CNPq, project 301562/2019-9.